 - OS: Android 9.0 (Pie)

-- Extra Features: Cast content from your mobile phone (with Chromecast-enabled apps), Voice search and Google Assistant via the remote, Personal recommendations on the home screen, a Kids Zone with curated content for children.
-Coming soon: control and stream recordings via a smartphone app.
+- Extra Features: Cast content from your mobile phone (with Chromecast-enabled apps), Voice search and Google Assistant via the remote, Personal recommendations on the home screen, a Kids Zone with curated content for children, Control and stream recordings via a smartphone app.

 If you’re looking to upgrade your Freeview Play experience as well as your streaming experience (compared to a Smart TV with Freeview, for example) – the Humax Aura is ALMOST the ultimate device.
-The lack of Netflix support is a disappointment, as are the early-day bugs – but hopefully, this impressive and promising device will get even better with time.
+The lack of Netflix (and NOW TV) support is a disappointment – but hopefully, this impressive and promising device will get even better with time.

 Table of Contents